JorgeCastilloPrz/FABProgressCircle/README.md

 FABProgressCircle
 =================
-Android library to provide a material progress spinner around your FloatingActionButton.
+Android library to provide a material progress circle around your FloatingActionButton.
 This component is **compatible with any existent FAB**.

 `FABProgressCircle` follows material guidelines at 100%.
 Links to Google samples of this behavior: